utzcoz/utzcoz.github.io/_posts/2020-03-24-Analyze-Android-ContextMenu.markdown

 }
 ```

 The `performItemAction` in `MenuBuilder` will dispatch item click to `Activity` by a long invoking chain, and `Activity` will call the `onContextMenuItemSelected` method.
-The `MenuBuilder` in this ocassion is the `ContextMenuBuilder` we introduce before.
+The `MenuBuilder` in this occasion is the `ContextMenuBuilder` we introduce before.
 The `MenuBuilder` will use its `Callback` instance to dispatch the item clicked event, which is set by `DecorView` in its `showContextMenuForChildInternal` with the value `mWindow.mContextMenucallback`.
 Every `Activity` has a `PhoneWindow`, and its `PhoneWindow` instance will dispatch item clicked event to it when menu item clicked.

 Now, when to show `ContextMenu` and how to pass menu item clicked event analyzing is finished.